Contract Rearing of Replacement Heifers

 Contract rearing involves the movement of replacement heifers from the owner’s farm for rearing on contract by another farmer.

-Milk quotas will to be abolished in 2015.
-With milk production expected to increase, the availability of land around milking parlours will place limits on the volume of milk some farms are capable of producing.
-An increasing number of dairy farmers will look engage other farmers to rear their replacement heifers for them.
+Since the abolishment of milk quotas in 2015 milk production has increased significantly.
+This has put limitations on the availability of land around milking parlours, farmyard facilities and labour.
+Therefore an increasing number of dairy farmers will look engage other farmers to rear their replacement heifers for them.
 This will release land on the dairy farm for milk production, provide more facilities and labour.

 What makes contract rearing attractive to dairy farmers?